Dozoretz National Institute for Mathematics and Applied Sciences (DNIMAS)

 EEN 302L Microelectronics Laboratory (1 Credits)

-This is the laboratory that accompanies EEN 302 Engineering Electronics II.
-The goal of this course is to provide the student additional hands-on experience with more advanced electronic circuits.
-The student will construct advanced electronics circuits
+This is the laboratory that accompanies EEN 302 Microelectronics.
+The goal of this course is to provide the student with additional hands-on experience with more advanced electronic circuits.
+The student will construct advanced electronics circuits that will illustrate principles covered in the lecture.
+To successfully complete this course, the student will be required to perform a series of experiments of increasing difficulty.
+A formal report is required to be turned in one (1) week after performing an experiment.

 EEN 305 Signals and Systems (3 Credits)

-This course is an introduction to system representations and analysis, representation of signals methods of linear system analysis using convolution, Fourier series and transforms, and Z-transforms.
-Formulation and solution of state-variable equations as
+This course is an introduction to system representations and analysis, representation of signals, methods of linear system analysis using convolution, Fourier series and transforms, and Z-transforms.
+Formulation and solution of state-variable equations as well as introduction to amplitude and analog pulse modulation are also studied.
+A design project is required.

 EEN 311 Engineering Economics (3 Credits)

-This course provides an introduction to economic principles and techniques used in making decisions about the acquisition and retirement of capital goods by government and industry.
-Special emphasis is given to methods of analysis based on the mathematic
+Introduction to economic principles and techniques used in making decisions about the acquisition and retirement of capital goods by government and industry.
+Emphasis on methods of analysis based on the mathematics of compound interest.
+Study of time value of money, annual cost, present worth, future value, capitalized cost, break-even analysis, evaluation, depreciation, and ethics in economics.
+Includes entrepreneurial topics, such as business plans, sources of capital, and marketing strategies.

 EEN 321 Electromagnetic Field Theory (3 Credits)